 We have three main findings.
 First, the cross-sectional inequality in adult-equivalent food consumption understimates individual food inequality by as much as 40%.
 Second, more than half of the missing inequality comes from the failure of the demographics-based adjustment to account for the inequality of the consumption of alcohol, tobacco, coffee and tea (or more conveniently the "vices") among demographically similar adults.
 Once we exclude the vices from the food consumption, adult-equivalent consumption inequality misses only about 17% of individual inequality.
-Third, the panel dimension of our dataset allows us to estimate the life cycle profile of consumption inequality for both the household-based adult-equivalent consumption and the individual consumption.
-Our analysis reveals that inequality in food consumption among small children aged between 0 to 5 roughly doubles that of adults, indicating that children of similar age and same gender consume very different amounts in different households.
+Third, the panel dimension of our dataset allows us to estimate the life cycle profile of consumption inequality for both the household-based adult-equivalent consumption among small children aged between 0 to 5 roughly doubles that of adults, indicating that children of similar age and same gender consume very different amounts in different households.
 If we were to remove the vices component from food consumption as well as households with children from our sample, the amount of consumption inequality that adult-equivalent measures miss relative to the actual individual inequality is merely 5%.
 That is, the inequality of vices consumption and the inequality among small children account for almost 90% of the total missing inequality.
 These results hold for both our rural and urban samples.